Board of Directors

 - Establishes and articulates the requisite experience, qualifications, skills, and other selection criteria for members of the Board of Directors in accordance with relevant NYSE listing rules and law.

-- Regularly reviews issues and developments relating to corporate governance issues, including stockholder proposals for inclusion in the Corporation’s proxy statement, and makes recommendations to the full Board of Directors.
+- Regularly reviews issues and developments relating to corporate governance, including stockholder proposals for inclusion in the Corporation’s proxy statement, and makes recommendations to the full Board of Directors.

 - Oversees management’s establishment and implementation of standards, guidelines, and policies relating to the identification, assessment, and management of significant corporate governance and related potential risks, reporting to the full Board of Directors as appropriate.

-- Periodically reviews and makes recommendations to the full Board of Directors regarding Director orientation, compensation, and continuing education.
+- Periodically reviews and makes recommendations to the full Board of Directors regarding compensation of nonemployee directors.

 - Evaluates annually its performance in accordance with applicable NYSE listing rules and law.